bmb0136/COMP-3700-Project/SRS/nonfunctional.md

 - Go to dashboard right after login
 - Fast system
 - Filter by occurrence type, pos or neg
-- Have reports, profile chnages and penalty scores be on the dashboard.
+- Have reports, profile changes and penalty scores be on the dashboard.
 - Intuitive

 ## Scenario 5

-- User freindly
+- User friendly